 Currently, employees posted abroad who work for the US State Department, US AID, LEGAT, etc..., OR employees with select privately held companies are eligible for tuition reimbursement for their children during the regular school year.
 You can read the regulations for DSSR 276.9(a) Supplemental Instruction by clicking this link, and you can read the FAQ's provided by the Office of Allowances here, and here is the guidance put out by the Office of Allowances and the Office of Overseas Schools.

 - How does tuition reimbursement work?

-Upon registering your child(ren) for a course, you will receive a receipt and form letter via email.
-Then, it is your responsibility to submit your documents to your post’s Financial Management Office (if you are State Department) or to your company’s HR department and they will reimburse you in about 2-3 weeks time.
+Upon registering your child(ren) for a course, I'll email you an auto-generated receipt and template that you can quickly fill out and forward to your post’s Financial Management Office (if you are State Department) or to your company’s HR department and they will reimburse you in about 2-3 weeks time.
 Click here to view the sample letter.

 - Are courses available during the summer months?